Kobby6-lang/Dino-Game/README.md

 Double click on the script and wait for it to open.

 We going to make the Player be able to Jump over the obstacles in this Script.

 First we make a two private variable one called "CharacterController character and the other called Vector3 direction.

+We will need a variable to allow us to modify the character's position.
+We can use a reference to the player's character controller component for that.

 ,,,